This Stovetop Macaroni and Cheese from Scratch is so easy to make and only requires 1 pot!

 But I didn’t want to give up on mac and cheese from scratch.

 This recipe is quite rich.
-If you aren’t in love with all things cheesy and creamy, this may not be the recipe for you.
+So if you aren’t in love with all things cheesy and creamy, this may not be the recipe for you.
 But if you like things over-the-top, you should definitely give this a try.

 NOTE: I like shredding the cheese myself rather than using the pre-shredded stuff you buy in a big bag – it’s full of anti-caking agents.